Joel Teitelbaum: Rabbinical career

 In 1911, Teitelbaum was invited by the Jewish community in Ilosva (or Iršiva) to serve as their town's rabbi.
 Although then part of Austria-Hungary, the town is now Irshava, Ukraine.
 During Teitelbaum's residency, he established a local seminary and spread the ideas of Hasidism among the populace.
 Upon the outbreak of World War I, he returned to Satu Mare, where his former study hall gradually developed into a full-fledged seminary.

 As a young rabbi, he clung to the positions of his father and grandfather.
-He forbade any contact with Zionists, including the religious Mizrachim, and supported Chaim Elazar Spira in his opposition to Agudath Israel.
+He forbade any contact with Zionists, including the Mizrachi (Religious Zionists), and supported Chaim Elazar Spira, the Rebbe of Munkacs, in his opposition to World Agudath Israel.
 When the Austro-Hungarian Empire was dissolved under the terms of the Treaty of Trianon (1920) following the war, Satu Mare, Partium, and Transylvania became part of the Kingdom of Romania.

 The then-chief Orthodox rabbi of Satmar, Yehudah Greenwald, died on 9 March 1920.
 Several of Teitelbaum's supporters advanced his name as a possible candidate for the vacant office, but he was opposed by the non-Hasidic Ashkenazi majority, modernists, and Zionists in the community (not to mention by many other Hasidim).
 Eventually, Eliezer David Greenwald (no relation to the former) was chosen.
 In 1922, after eight years outside the town, Teitelbaum returned to his community, Iršiva, then in Czechoslovakia.

-On 29 March 1925, he was appointed chief rabbi of Carei.
+On 29 March 1925, he was appointed chief rabbi of Krula.
 He moved to the city about a year afterward.
 On 21 January 1926, his older brother, Chaim Tzvi, died unexpectedly of an intracranial hemorrhage.
 Tzvi's oldest son, Yekusiel Yehuda Teitelbaum (II), was just fourteen years old.
-Although many of his followers suggested that Joel should succeed his brother, the custom prevailed and the boy was given his father's three posts.
+Although many of his followers suggested Joel succeed his brother, the custom prevailed, and the boy was given his father's three posts.
 Yekusiel Judah Gross of Berbești was brought to serve as his tutor and de facto chief rabbi of Sighet.

 Regardless, most of the Hasidim turned to Joel, who became the dynasty's rebbe in all but title.
 When he grew older, Yekusiel established a following of his own from among his father's loyal supporters, but his influence as rebbe never exceeded the city's limits.